tbuehlmann/til/rails/active-record-connection-pool.md

 Sidekiq allows multi-thread job processing.
 For Sidekiq, the concurrency configuration defines how many "workers" (= threads) will perform jobs.
 To avoid `ActiveRecord::ConnectionTimeoutError` errors, make sure your Sidekiq concurrency is ≤ your connection pool's size.

 In Sidekiq 6.1.2, the concurrency is defined by `ENV["RAILS_MAX_THREADS"]` when present.
 If it's not present, the fallback is 10 threads (!).
 This can lead to errors as the connection pool's default size is 5.

+In Sidekiq 7.0.0, the default fallback is 5 threads and matches Rails' default concurrency setting.

 When using `ENV["RAILS_MAX_THREADS"]`, you shouldn't experience a `ActiveRecord::ConnectionTimeoutError`.
 So make sure to either have `ENV["RAILS_MAX_THREADS"]` present, use the Sidekiq CLI options (like `bundle exec sidekiq -c 5)`) or have a config/sidekiq.yml with `concurrency: 5`.

 When multiple concurrency settings are present, the most left value has priority: